ozgeegorucu/ozgeegorucu/README.md

 ### Hi there 👋

-I'm Ozge, a GIS Data Analyst based in Toronto, Canada.
+I'm Ozge, a GIS Analyst and Data Analyst based in Toronto, Canada.

 🔭 I’m currently working on various GIS and data science projects.